input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 2. Next step is to copy source code of the project.
 Note that you need to copy only needed files for Rust build process, any other irrelevant stuff should omitted.
-3. And finally finalize the build with `+SETUP` FUNCTION.
+3. And finally finalize the build with `+SETUP` FUNCTION which takes no arguments.
-The `+SETUP` FUNCTION requires `rust-toolchain.toml` file, with the specified `channel` option in it.
-This `rust-toolchain.toml` file could be specified via the `toolchain` argument of the `+SETUP` target like this with defining the specific location of this file with the specific name.
-By default `toolchain` setup to `rust-toolchain.toml`.

 ### Running checks